LSM-based Storage Techniques: A Survey: LSM-tree Improvements

-Our taxonomy of various LSM improvements is shown in \reffigure{fig:taxonomy}.
-Based on this taxonomy, we can classify the existing LSM improvements in the literature based on the aspects that they attempt to optimize.
-Here we briefly explain the major categories in our taxonomy.
+Despite the popularity of LSM-trees in modern NoSQL systems, the basic LSM-tree design suffers from various drawbacks and insufficiencies.
+We now identify the major issues of the basic LSM-tree design, and further present a taxonomy of LSM-tree improvements based on these drawbacks.

-\textbf{Write Amplification.} Even though LSM-trees provide much better write throughput than in-place update structures such as \btrees, the leveling merge policy adopted by modern key-value stores, such as LevelDB~\cite{leveldb} and RocksDB~\cite{rocksdb}, still incurs relatively high write amplification.
-This not only decreases write performance, but also reduces the lifespan of SSDs.
+\textbf{Write Amplification.} Even though LSM-trees can provide much better write throughput than in-place update structures such as \btrees by reducing random I/Os, the leveling merge policy, which has been adopted by modern key-value stores such as LevelDB~\cite{leveldb} and RocksDB~\cite{rocksdb}, still incurs relatively high write amplification.
+High write amplification not only limits the write performance of an LSM-tree but also reduces the lifespan of SSDs due to frequent disk writes.
 A large body of research has been conducted to reduce the write amplification of LSM-trees.

-\textbf{Merge Operations.} Merge operations are critical to the performance of LSM-trees and must therefore be carefully implemented and tuned.
+\textbf{Merge Operations.} Merge operations are critical to the performance of LSM-trees and must therefore be carefully implemented.
 Moreover, merge operations can have negative impacts on the system, including buffer cache misses after merges and write stalls during large merges.
 Several improvements have been proposed to optimize merge operations to address these problems.

-\textbf{Hardware.} In the recent years, new hardware platforms have presented new opportunities for database systems to achieve better performance.
-In order to fully exploit the new features provided by new hardware platforms, the basic LSM implementation should be adapted accordingly.
-A significant body of research has been devoted to improving LSM-trees on new hardware platforms including large memory, SSD/NVM, multi-core, and direct I/O.
+\textbf{Hardware.} In order to maximize performance, LSM-trees must be carefully implemented to fully utilize the underling hardware platforms.
+The original LSM-tree has been designed for hard disks, with the goal being reducing random I/Os.
+In recent years, new hardware platforms have presented new opportunities for database systems to achieve better performance.
+A significant body of recent research has been devoted to improving LSM-trees to fully exploit the underling hardware platforms, including large memory, multi-core, SSD/NVM, and native storage.

-\textbf{Special Workloads.} In addition to new hardware, some proposed LSM improvements target special workloads to achieve better performance in those use cases.
-These special workloads include temporal data, semi-sorted data, small data, and append-most data.
+\textbf{Special Workloads.} In addition to hardware opportunities, certain special workloads can also be considered to achieve better performance in those use cases.
+In this case, the basic LSM-tree implementation must be adapted and customized to exploit the unique characteristics exhibited by these special workloads.

-\textbf{Auto-Tuning.} The LSM-tree is a highly tunable structure, but it can be generally hard to tune.
-Auto-tuning techniques, which automatically adopt optimal parameters for a given workload, are a promising approach to alleviate the tuning burden for the end-user.
-Several auto-tuning techniques have been proposed to tune LSM-trees.
-Some of the proposed techniques co-tune all parameters of an LSM-tree to achieve maximum performance, while others focus on one specific aspect, such as merge policies, Bloom filters, or data placement.